-After Years of State Failure to Protect Critical Waters.
+Years of Mountaintop Removal.
+Plus after Years of State Failure to Protect Critical Waters.
 Citizens Step Up Actions to Require EPA to Enforce Clean Water Protections in Kentucky and West Virginia!

-Wednesday’s separate legal actions come five years after groups first filed formal petitions.
+In addition, separate legal actions come five years after groups first filed formal petitions.
 Filed with the EPA regarding Kentucky and West Virginia.
 As well as and nearly five years after the first petition regarding Kentucky.
 Those petitions implored the agency to revoke the authority of Kentucky and West Virginia to implement the Clean Water Act in their states, so that EPA could take over in their stead.

 As written before: